mlswg/mls-architecture/draft-ietf-mls-architecture.md

 As discusssed in {{delivery-service}}, the Delivery Service is trusted to select the single Commit message that is applied in each epoch from among the ones sent by group members.
-Since only one Commit per epoch is meaningful, it's not useful for the DS to transmit multiple Commits too clients.
-The risk remains that the DS will use the ability maiciously.
+Since only one Commit per epoch is meaningful, it's not useful for the DS to transmit multiple Commits to clients.
+The risk remains that the DS will use the ability maliciously.

 While it is difficult or impossible to prevent a network adversary from suppressing payloads in transit, in certain infrastructures such as banks